KadirKemal/KKDSqlite/README.md

 ##  Operations
 ### Select
-For getting data from sqlite database you can use this methods
+For getting data from sqlite database you can use these methods;
 ```objc
 +(NSMutableArray <SqliteBaseData*>*) modelListFromDB:(NSDictionary *) params;